JadeFox417/React-Js_Juan-Carlos/11_Introduction React/README.md

 ## Virtual DOM

 DOM manipulation is the heart of the modern interactive web.
 To manipulate DOM in React, it requires Virtual DOM.
-Virtual DOM is a representation of the User Interface in the form of JavaScript Objects that are stored in memory.
+Virtual DOM is a representation of the User Interface in the form of JavaScript Object that are stored in memory.